 - Suture placement is the initial stage in the healing procedure.
 Depending on the size and location of the incision, several stitches may be used.
 Absorbable sutures are commonly used to close tissues, such as the skin, perineal muscles, and vaginal mucosa.

 - In order to guarantee correct alignment and tissue healing, the restoration is usually carried out in layers.
-The surface layers, such as the skin and subcutaneous tissue, are sutured after the deeper layers, which include the muscles and fascia.
+The surface layers, such as the skin and subcutaneous tissue.
+Therefore, they are sutured after the deeper layers, which include the muscles and fascia.

 - In the whole process, hemostasis is achieved by carefully controlling any bleeding spots.
 A sterile saline solution is used to treat the wound, and any extra fluid or debris is carefully scraped out.